antoniojkim/AlgLib/Algorithms/Dynamic Programming/Minimum Score Triangulation/README.md

 ## Solution

 We can construct a dynamic programming solution for this problem.
-Notice that anytime we are computing the score of a particular triangulation, it is the minimum of the current best triangulation and the new traingulation plus the minimum scores for the two sub triangulations.
+Notice that anytime we are computing the score of a particular triangulation, it is the minimum of the current best triangulation and the new triangulation plus the minimum scores for the two sub triangulations.

 ## [Implementation](https://github.com/antoniojkim/AlgLib/blob/master/Algorithms/Dynamic%20Programming/Minimum%20Score%20Triangulation/min_score_triangulation.py#L8)